Myrmecolacidae

 Identification

-Males possess large, fan-shaped hind and reduced modified into -like structures (pseudohalteres), with branched and divided into large and smaller components.
+Males possess large, fan-shaped hind wings and reduced forewings modified into -like structures (pseudohalteres), with branched and divided into large and smaller components.
 Females are , lacking wings, legs, eyes, and distinct segmentation, appearing as amorphous sacs within tissues. is so extreme that females and males were historically described as separate .
 Identification to relies primarily on male , particularly genitalic structures and antennal branching patterns.

 Images